 Images and Events, Inc. is the responsible party that is promoting and organizing the Washington State Summer Con.
-The “event” is from Friday, June 18 through June 201, 2021.
-Any questions to these rules and regulations can be made to email@example.com.
+The “event” is from Friday, June 23 through June 25, 2023.
+Any questions about these rules and regulations can be made to email@example.com.

 Any person applying for Artist Alley must agree to and acknowledge the standard Vendor Rules and Regulations.

 Click Here to read those.

-Additionally, any person applying for Artist Alley must agree to and acknowledge to the Artist Alley Rules and Regulations below:
+Additionally, any person applying for Artist Alley must agree to and acknowledge the Artist Alley Rules and Regulations below:

 Artist Alley Overview

 The Artist Alley at the Washington State Summer Con is a special area that has been set aside and curated for artists, writers, and small publishers.
-The area is located in the center of the show and is limited to 49 approved applications.
+The area has a limited number of spaces.

 There will be a high volume of interest in the Artist Alley Booths, and we will not be able to approve the application for every artist who applies for the Artist Alley.
 If you are not accepted, you will be waitlisted and might still have a chance for a table.

-All applications will jury reviewed, considered, and scored via a standard rubric factoring the artist’s craft, creativity, execution, appeal to Summer Con attendees, social media influence, successful past participation, and previous efforts of promotion.
+All applications will be jury reviewed, considered, and scored via a standard rubric factoring the artist’s craft, creativity, execution, appeal to Summer Con attendees, social media influence, successful past participation, and previous efforts of promotion.
 Our jury process allows us to curate an Artist Alley that has a selection that is varied, meaningful, inspiring, and exciting for attendees while also being balanced and profitable for the artists.
 All decisions made by the jury will be final.

 One full Artist Alley Booth will be 10 feet wide and 6 feet deep.
-It will include one 8-foot by 30-inch skirted table, one chair, and one Artist badge/wristband.
+It will include one 8-foot by 30-inch skirted table, one chair, and one Artist badge.
 A Premium Booth on the corner includes the same contents and features.